 - Article III, Section 1: “The Legislative Authority of the City may by ordinance create, consolidate and reorganize the departments, divisions and offices of the City for the conduct of municipal functions except as such creation, consolidation or reorganization shall be precluded by other provisions of this Charter.”

 Gonzalez also says that unlike King County’s charter, there is no provision in the City Charter that by default places all departments in the Executive Branch.
 But she is wrong: Article V Section 2 reads, “The Mayor shall see that the laws in the City are enforced, and shall direct and control all subordinate officers of the City, except in so far as such enforcement, direction and control is by this Charter reposed in some other officer or board”.
 Together with Article III Section 1, this means that the Council may create a new department, but it must report to the Mayor; only departments specifically allowed in the City Charter may have a different reporting structure or be independent.
 The two departments that currently report to the Legislative Branch, the City Auditor and City Clerk, are both recognized in the City Charter as such; as are the independent departments for the City Attorney, the Planning Commission, the Districting Master hired by the Districting Commission, and the Library (which reports to an independent board).
-There are no current precedents to the contrary: for example, the staff of the OPA, OIG and CPC all report to the Mayor.

 That’s not the only issue that the Charter creates.
 Article III Section 3 reads: “no head of department shall have or exercise any power or authority not provided for elsewhere in this Charter.”
 By creating a new department, intentionally independent of the Executive and Legislative branches, and granting the Director the authority to designate an official revenue forecast for the city (which becomes official in the absence of contrary action by the Forecast Committee) it is granting a power to that department head not provided for in the Charter.
 For that matter, the Charter makes no mention of an Official City Revenue Forecast at all; that power (to the extent that there is such a notion as an officially-blessed forecast) currently resides with the Finance Director (reporting up to the Mayor) because Article VIII Section 1 of the City Charter provides for a Finance Director and allows the Council to assign his or her responsibilities and powers by ordinance.
 The Council is empowered to grant the Finance Director the power to create official forecasts; it is not empowered to grant that power to a new department head not listed in the City Charter.